vigneshsankariyer1234567890/tp/docs/UserGuide.md

 The commands will be displayed in order from the most recently issued command to the earliest issued command.

 Format: `history`

+#### Undoing your previous commands : `undo`

+The `undo` command will help you to undo any changes you have made with your previous command.

+Suppose that you entered a command, but realised that you made a mistake!
+Well, you can simply issue the `undo` command to undo your mistake.

+If there are no commands that have previously been issued in the current session, Teletubbies will let you know.
+Otherwise, any changes you may have made with your previous command will be undone, so be careful when using this command!

+Format: `undo`

+#### Redoing your previous commands : `redo`

+The `redo` command will help you to redo any `undo` command you have issued previously.

+Suppose that you through you made a mistake, so you issued an `undo` command, only to realise later that it was actually the correct command!
+Well, you can simply issue the `redo` command to "undo" your `undo`, or simply put, redo a command that you thought was a mistake.

+If there are no commands that have previously been issued in the current session, Teletubbies will let you know.
+Otherwise, any changes you may have made with your previous `undo` command will be undone, so be careful when using this command!

+Format: `redo`

 #### Exiting the program : `exit`